matomo-org/developer-documentation/docs/getting-started-part-1.md

 - **[xhprof](https://github.com/facebook/xhprof)** If you'd like to profile your code and debug any inefficiencies.
 - **[python](https://www.python.org/)** If you want to use the log importer.

+If your computer is using Debian based operating system, you may install all required packages with the following command: `sudo apt-get install php5 php5-curl php5-gd php5-cli php5-geoip mysql-server php5-mysql`

 ### Get & Install Piwik

 We'll get the latest version of Piwik's source code using git.